CALL US

 With interest rates still so low, bank savings are not even keeping up with inflationary pressure.
 While gold doesn’t earn interest, it does have a venerable history of long-term value growth.
 Investing in gold when a child is young allows you to hold onto the investment for a period that will allow it to grow over time.
 Despite fluctuations in the gold price, the longer-term trend has been very positive and regular saving will build up an accumulation of wealth which will grow alongside the gold price.

-For example, investing £350 a month in a gold accumulator account over ten years would build up a basic £42,000 in savings, but the long-term growth trajectory for gold will lift this figure, potentially substantially.
+For example, investing £350 a month in a gold over ten years would build up a basic £42,000 in savings, but the long-term growth trajectory for gold will lift this figure, potentially substantially.
 Many analysts and gold experts expect gold to rise above $10,000 in the next ten years, but even at a more modest projection of $5,000 by 2032, growth in a regular monthly purchase of gold would mean an investment worth well over £100,000.

 Saving regularly while your children are young will give the investment time to grow, and allow them to start their independent life with little more securely.